 The term “smart home” and “home automation” are oftentimes used interchangeably, which might leave you wondering if they mean the same thing.
 Well, there is an actual difference between the two, but it still might be a little confusing if you’re not so much into tech stuff.

-What is the difference between smart home and home automation?
+What is the difference between a smart home and home automation?

 Smart homes and home automation are here to stay, and if anything, more homeowners are continually embracing these technologies as companies add more meaningful and practical smart features.
 In this article, we want to take a detailed look at the actual difference between “smart home” and “home automation”.